This website requires JavaScript.

 The Best PTZ Webcam for Zoom Meetings

-If you are searching for something that makes you look nice and ensures that you are always in the frame during the Zoom test call, the OBSBOT Tiny 4K webcam should be what you need.
-With its cutting-edge artificial intelligence (AI) auto-tracking and auto-framing, it could be the ideal PTZ 4K webcam for Zoom meetings.
-This auto motion-tracking webcam seems to improve over the previous version since it now supports 1080p@60 fps and 2160p@30 fps video resolutions.
+If you are searching for something that makes you look nice and ensures that you are always in the frame during the Zoom test call, the OBSBOT Tiny 2 webcam should be what you need.
+With its auto-tracking and auto-framing, it could be the ideal PTZ 4K webcam for Zoom meetings.
+This auto motion-tracking webcam seems to have improved over the previous version since it now supports 1080p@60 fps and 4k@30 fps video resolutions.

-The OBSBOT Tiny 4K's gesture-based artificial intelligence tracking is, without a doubt, the product's most impressive feature.
-The camera can recognize and react to one of two gestures.
-You can zoom in and out by holding your hand in an 'L' shape away from your face.
-And you'll also be able to pan the camera around thanks to the built-in face tracking.
+• Gesture Control: The camera can recognize and react to three gestures.
+You can zoom in/ out by holding your hand in an 'L' shape away from your face.
+And you'll also be able to select/cancel the tracking mode.

 Conclusion